sccn/sccn.github.io/tutorials/I/inspecting_ica_comp.md

-Many other components appear to be brain-related (Note: Our sample decomposition used in this tutorial is based on clean EEG data, and may have fewer artifactual components than decompositions of some other datasets).
+Many other components appear to be brain-related.
+Our sample decomposition used in this tutorial is based on clean EEG data, and may have fewer artifactual components than decompositions of some other datasets.

 The main criteria for recognizing brain-related components are that they have:

 1. Dipole-like scalp maps,